Updated December 6, 2017

 A Deployment Manager configuration file consists of the following sections:

-The above GCP example configuration consists of the following parts:
+The above Google Cloud example configuration consists of the following parts:

 Imports.
 This references the path to composable templates that are expanded as part of the actual deployment.
 This is optional, because you might have a simple deployment where you do not need to create a configuration where you have placed individual resources into composite template files

 Resources.
 This is a list of the resources that you want deployed as part of your configuration.
 This is the only mandatory requirement for a configuration.
 Each resource is defined by the following constituent parts:

 - Name.
 A name that you define for this resource.
 In the example